-By Teodora Burtescu
+Words by Teodora Burtescu

 Boston is a perfect weekend getaway for any modern travelers that are passionate about politics or history, as it is the birthplace of the American Revolution, often being referred to as the “Cradle of Modern America”.
-Spend 48 unforgettable hours in this destination following our itinerary!
+Spend 48 unforgettable hours in this destination following our itinerary.

-Breakfast at a Local Favorite
+Breakfast at a local favorite

-Start your trip with a hot cup of coffee at on 165 Tremont St, and enjoy the wide variety of vegetarian, vegan, gluten-free, and dairy-free options.
+Start your trip with a hot cup of coffee at Thinking Cup on 165 Tremont St, and enjoy the wide variety of vegetarian, vegan, gluten-free, and dairy-free options.
 Begin your day with a treat from their vast selection of tasty pastries.

 Explore the Boston Common

 The Boston Common is the oldest public park in the United States.
 Established in 1634, its 50 acres are home to more than 600 different types of trees: a true oasis of serenity.
 You can also cross over to the nearby Boston Public Gardens and take a picture on the famous Good Will Hunting bench, featured in the iconic Robin Williams and Matt Damon Oscar-winning film.
-You can find the set using this (it is marked #5).

 Take a walk through history on the Freedom Trail

 The Freedom Trail is a 2.5-mile route covering 16 of the most remarkable historical sites in Boston, such as the Old South Meeting House, Faneuil Hall, and the Massachusetts State House.
 Follow the red brick line running through the city and explore the story of the American Revolution like you’ve never seen it before.
-Explore the trail at your own pace and stop along the way to visit the attractions you find most interesting, or opt for a .
+Explore the trail at your own pace and stop along the way to visit the attractions you find most interesting, or opt for a guided tour.

-Try the Original Boston Cream Pie
+Try the original Boston cream pie

 Lunch in Boston’s “Little Italy”